avaldebe/AQmon/lua_modules/SENSORS.md

   pull-up resistors will interfeere with the bootiung process.
 - BMP085, BMP180 and BME280 sensors have the same I2C address,
   so you can ony have one of them on the bus.
+- AM2320 and AM2321 sensors have the same I2C address,
+  so you can ony have one of them on the bus.

 ### Ussage example